mattermost/docs/source/administration/config-settings.rst

 Read Replicas (Enterprise Edition)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Specifies the connection strings for the read replica databases.
 Each string must be in the same form as used for the `Data Source`_ setting.

-A server restart is required for changes to this setting to take effect.
+Changes to this setting require a server restart before taking effect.

 +---------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"DataSourceReplicas": []`` with a comma-separated list of database connection strings as input. |